From all of us at The Trapshooting Academy, we wish you a brilliant Holiday Season!

 Don’t measure yourself by what you accomplished, but by what you should have accomplished with your ability.

-I am not sure if I agree or not, but I found it an interesting notion for the moment and I’ll continue to analyze it until I can file it under one of the categories… Most of us might have a good idea of our own ability, but there are definitely people out there that think too much or too less of their abilities – and then what?
+I am not sure if I agree or not, but I found it an interesting notion for the moment and I’ll continue to analyze it until I can file it under one of the categories… Most of us might have a good idea of our own ability, but there are definitely people out there that think too much or too little of their abilities – and then what?
 Even if you know exactly what you can do – wouldn’t it be frustrating to not be able to accomplish all you want or need?
 Especially knowing you could, given the context would have been on your side.

 And so I start my day – wondering about this quote… it’s actually a nice feeling to be able to wonder